 '''

 "experiment"

 [ "(" [ experimentOption { "," experimentOption } ] ")" ]

-experimentOption:

-"StartTime" "=" [ "+" | "-" ] UNSIGNED-NUMBER

-'''

 The experiment annotation defines the default start time (StartTime) in [s], the default stop time (StopTime) in [s], the suitable time resolution for the result grid (Interval) in [s], and the default relative integration tolerance (Tolerance) for simulation experiments to be carried out with the model or block at hand.
 If StartTime is not specified it is assumed to be 0.0.